-Toad in the Hole is a traditional British classic dish made from plump, meaty sausages encased in light crispy batter and smothered in a delicious caramelised onion gravy.
+Toad in the Hole is a traditional classic British dish made from plump, meaty sausages encased in light crispy batter and smothered in a delicious caramelised onion gravy.
 Some people think the best part is the batter!

 Toad in the hole